abinjustinkumaravel/CyberSec_Scripts/README.md

-THiS Repo is help people who were staring in cyber security.
+This Repo is helping people who are starting in cyber security.

-Who wants to collabrate with me You acn also add your lraning meterials over here
+Who wants to collaborate with me You can also add your learning materials over here

-To contribute this Repo start Fork the repo:
+To contribute to this Repo start Fork the repo:

-create a branch with your meterials:
+create a branch with your materials:

 make the changes.